ShaunCurtis/Blazr.Demo.Authorization/readme.md

 ```

-Next our record based policies.
-We add requirements, defined as an `IAuthorizationRequirement` list.
-In our case we have a `RecordEditorAuthorizationRequirement` and a `RecordManagerAuthorizationRequirement`.
-We'll look at these in more detail shortly.
+The record based policies.
+These use requirements, defined in an `IAuthorizationRequirement` list.
+We'll look at  `RecordEditorAuthorizationRequirement` and `RecordManagerAuthorizationRequirement` shortly.

 ```csharp